Image © ITV Studios, 1969

 Graham Armitage

-Character & Episode: Young Stage Director in It's Supposed to be Thicker Than Water
+Character & Episode: Young Stage Director in It's Supposed To Be Thicker Than Water

 Born: 24/04/1936, Manchester, Lancashire, England